Brandon Magee: Tampa Bay Buccaneers

 On July 24, 2014, Magee was claimed off waivers by the Tampa Bay Buccaneers.
 He was released on August 30 and signed to the practice squad.
 He was promoted to the active roster on September 15, before being placed on the injured reserve list with a torn pectoral muscle on December 8.
 He was waived on March 25, 2015.

 Baseball career

-Magee was selected by the Boston Red Sox in the 23rd round of the 2012 Major League Baseball June Amateur Draft and officially signed with the team in July 2012.
+Magee was selected by the Boston Red Sox in the 23rd round of the 2012 Major League Baseball draft and signed with the team in July 2012.
 Magee was previously drafted by the Tampa Bay Rays in the 29th round in 2008 and by the Oakland Athletics in the 21st round in 2011.

-He attended spring training with the Boston Red Sox in 2014.
-Magee was waived by the Buccaneers on March 25, 2015, and subsequently reported to Red Sox training camp the same month.
+He attended spring training with the Boston Red Sox in 2012, 2013 and 2014 while also playing in the NFL.
+Magee is the only two-sport professional NFL and MLB athlete in the 21st. century.